yujunmjiang/dvia-2019/1.mapping-time/date-3/README.md

 #### Revised Design
 ![illustrative images](./date-3-revised-1.png)

-In the revised design, I used both size and hue to represent Earth and Moon.
-The background color devided daytime and nighttime in two colors.
-The orientation of Moon matched with lunar phase in each month.
-Also, the orbit's colors visualized four seasons by hues.
+In the revised design, I devided each year in the first and second half by the orientation of triangle.
+Meanwhile, four different colors matched seasons in the triangle (both right and left sides).
+The percent of circle in the middle conveyed lunar phase in each month.

 ![illustrative images](./date-3-revised-2.png)